Yasheed1995/sdk-nrf/doc/nrf/ug_gzll.rst

 Features
 ********

-Gazell provides the following features:
+Gazell Link Layer provides the following features:

 * Support for star network topology with one Host and up to eight Devices.
 * Bidirectional data transfer between each Host and Device.